Akibby/v4/content/featured/Swooft/index.md

 showInProjects: true
 ---

 A redesign for the S'wooft website.
 S'wooft is a dog walking company based out of Chicago.
 They reached out to our class looking for students to redesign their site.
-I was built and designed a new Front End UI for their site using the Creative Tim Material Kit.
+It was built and designed a new Front End UI for their site using the Creative Tim Material Kit.